BenjaminLAZARD/Interviews/digital dandelion/README.md

 - further training/fine-tuning
 - find a more suitable solution for avatar video generation.
 The one picked is quite bare-metal.
 - Integrate with proper web development? [code](https://github.com/deepgram-devs/live-transcription-fastapi)
+- Find ways to generate the avatar faster?

 ## Notes

-Using ChatGPT to find the right tool is really bad.
+- Using ChatGPT to find the right tool is really bad.
 It tried to attach "speech-to-video" to lip-synch and video editing when what I was really looking for was closer to deepfakes.
+- Gemini proved a bit better at understanding simple coding questions.